radanskoric/radanskoric.github.io/_posts/2024-07-29-multiplayer-minesweeper-with-rails-and-hotwire.markdown

 It's very important that we don't broadcast the new state of the game, but instead broadcast a *refresh* turbo stream action.
 It doesn't carry data, but simply instructs the browser to refresh the page.
 This means that we don't have to care about updates from other players coming in the correct order.
 If refresh actions come out of order we will still fetch the most up to date game state from the server.

+> The refresh approach I describe here is the simplest way to implement correct behaviour.
+However, since I wrote this article I have replaced it with a more sophisticated approach that gives better UX.
+I've written about it in a followup article: [When broadcasting a Turbo refresh is not enough: faster UX with versioned immediate updates](/articles/turbo-versioned-updates)
+{: .prompt-tip}

 ### Making it efficient with caching

 Our data model is great for resolving race conditions but it's not very efficient.
 Whenever we need the current state of the game we have to replay all of the `Click` records.
 We now resolve that in the view layer by caching the board rendering: